 Key Schoen, Attorney at Law

-Key Schoen graduated from Center College in Danville, Kentucky with a degree in Economics and Psychology.
+Key Schoen graduated from Centre College in Danville, Kentucky with a degree in Economics and Psychology.
 He received a scholarship from the University of Kentucky College of Law, where he received his Law Degree.
 Mr. Schoen completed additional legal training at the U.S. Judge Advocate School of Law at the University of Virginia.

 In 2017, Mr. Schoen was the recipient of a Lifetime Achievement Award as “America’s Top 100 Attorneys for Kentucky”